 Since I suffered from a lumbago after my first week of working I am more cautious with my lower back, always taking care to bend the knees and engage the abdominals while lifting things or bending.
 I do some yoga in the morning and I am trying to pay attention to the way I move.
 When I am aware of a certain movement I try to do it another way, with less effort.
 I am trying to ask myself often: Do I need all these muscles engaged?
 Can I do it with less vigor?
 With more swing?
 Using my left hand and arm more often is another attempt to even things out a little.
 My right side is way stronger than the left one, and this has been a source of shoulder pain in the past.

 Chopping wood, much like dancing

 Nothing so far has given me a bigger feeling of accomplishment than chopping wood.
 The mixture of control, force, concentration and momentum is immensely satisfying.
 So is the handling of a perfectly sharpe axe.
-So yeah, I get it: All the ads with those hobby lumberjack guys, chopping wood while selling deodorant, cars, insurances, you name it.
+So yeah, I get it.
+All the ads with those hobby lumberjack guys, chopping wood while selling deodorant, cars, insurances, you name it.
 Working outside in the sun and snow today, side by side with my host Gaby, I was in some kind of wonderful zone.
 It was just me, my axe and the piece of wood in front of me.
 It is in a way a choreography, the swinging arms, my breath, the controlled forceful hit, the cracking wood, the rhythm of it all.
 A little like dancing.
-I could do it for some time, blacking out everything else.
+I could do it for some time, tuning out everything else.
 At lunch, I was sweaty, starving and my left arm wouldn’t stop shaking.
 But I felt immensely alive and well in my own skin.

 I used to always struggle finding extra time for workouts back in my city life.
 Now I can feel my body growing stronger just by living this new everyday life.